 Instead of just developing one piece of content, like a weblog, for example, an inbound marketing campaign is a comprehensive marketing approach that produces active results both now and in the long run.
 For example, a single strategic piece of content can become the focal point of a campaign when you combine it with the following:

-Nine tips to drive your content
+Eleven tips to drive your content

 1. Send an email blast to promote your blog articles